HaikuArchives/KeyCursor/Readme.md

 1.2 Haiku-only from now on...

-Fixed the issue where Tracker didn't registered double-clicks [issue#1](https://github.com/HaikuArchives/KeyCursor/issues/1)
+- Added Deskbar replicant.
+- Added layout management and localization.
+- Added status view to preflet.
+- Added vector icons.
+- Changed settings format (flattened BMessage to be future proof).

-Minor changes and cleanups.
+- Minor changes and cleanups.

 1.1 First version: